 On top of putting the actual gifts inside the hamper, you also need to add some kind of filler to keep everything safe and in place.

-Once you’ve spent time getting everything in place and looking neat, most people would wrap the hamper in cellophane as you can see through it.
-It also makes sure everything keeps in place.
+Once you’ve spent time getting everything in place and looking neat, most people would wrap the hamper in cellophane, as you can see through it.
+It also makes sure everything is kept in place.

-Pop on a ribbon (every household has a bit of ribbon laying around) and use one of last year’s recycled Christmas card for a gift tag.
+Pop on a ribbon (every household has a bit of ribbon lying around) and use one of last year’s recycled Christmas cards for a gift tag.

-Making a hamper from scratch yourself can definitely work out cheaper and can make a nicer, more well thought out gift than if you just buy one from a store.
+Making a hamper from scratch yourself can definitely work out cheaper and can make a nicer, better thought-out gift than if you just buy one from a store.